microsoft/vscode-docs/docs/java/java-testing.md

 ### TestNG

-Refer to the [Welcome documentation](https://testng.org/doc/) from the TestNG official website for getting started information.
+Refer to the [TestNG documentation](https://testng.org/doc/) from the TestNG official website for getting started information.

 ## FAQ